 During 2007, the Florida Legislature passed property tax reform legislation limiting the property tax levies of local governments in the State of Florida and increasing the homestead exemption.
 Local governments that adopt a property tax levy in excess of the limit under State law will lose their Half-Cent Sales Tax distribution from the State for the succeeding twelve months.
-For the fiscal year ended September 30, 2021, the maximum tax levy allowed by a majority vote of the governing body is generally based on a percentage applied to the prior year (2019/2020) property tax revenue.
+For the fiscal year ended September 30, 2022, the maximum tax levy allowed by a majority vote of the governing body is generally based on a percentage applied to the prior year (2020/2021) property tax revenue.
 The percentage is calculated based on the compound annual growth rate in the per capita property taxes levied for five preceding fiscal years.
 The State law allows local governments to adopt a higher tax rate based on the following approval of the governing body: 1) a two-thirds vote to adopt a rate equal to the prior year "rolled-back" tax rate; 2) a unanimous vote to adopt a rate equal to the prior year tax rate; or, 3) any tax rate approved by referendum.
-For the fiscal year ended September 30, 2021, the Village adopted a millage rate of 1.92 mills (\$1.92 per \$1,000 of taxable property value) which is less than the maximum tax rate permitted.
-This tax rate resulted in a tax levy of \$5,972,737 for 2021.
+For the fiscal year ended September 30, 2022, the Village adopted a millage rate of 1.92 mills (\$1.92 per \$1,000 of taxable property value) which is less than the maximum tax rate permitted.
+This tax rate resulted in a tax levy of \$6,261,280 for 2022.
 Future property tax growth is limited to the annual growth rate of per capita personal income plus the value of new construction.
 State Statutes permit municipalities to levy property taxes at a rate of up to 10 mills.
-Since Palm Beach County provides fire rescue services to the Village, the Palm Beach County Fire Rescue MSTU (municipal services taxing unit) taxes Village property owners 3.46 mills.
-This millage rate is deducted from the Village's legal millage rate limit of 10 mills, thereby limiting the 2020/2021 Village millage rate to 6.54.
+Since Palm Beach County provides fire rescue services to the Village property owners 3.46 mills.
+This millage rate is deducted from the Village's legal millage rate limit of 10 mills, thereby limiting the 2021/2022 Village millage rate to 6.54.